The 20 most breathtaking photos taken from space in

 Good night, Vancouver

-During her 205-day mission, NASA astronaut Jessica Meir captured the home of the Winter Olympic Games from the International Space Station.
+During her 205-day mission, NASA astronaut Jessica Meir captured the home of the Winter Olympic Games from the ISS.
 Did you know that Jessica spent three years studying at the University of British Columbia?

 Tag, you're it!

 On , NASA's OSIRIS-REx spacecraft swooped down to the surface of asteroid Bennu and successfully collected and stored a sample.
 The Canadian instrument OSIRIS-REx Laser Altimeter (OLA) aboard the spacecraft played a crucial role in selecting the sample site, Nightingale.